iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Needs an option to suspend processing if screen is on.
+On some phones it's using more power than its charging so battery goes down.
+Need to take a leaf out of boincs book.<br> :date: __2020-12-18 13:32:20__

+> Good app but settings are severely lacking, no way of telling it when to run and when not to run.
+I'd like to be able to customise when to start a session and also why can't it be used without being plugged in?
+Surely using less CPU when it's not plugged in is better than not running at all?
+I'd also like to see it automatically start instead of needing me to go into the app and tapping start session.<br> :date: __2020-12-14 22:40:48__

+> Great idea...
+But app needs more controls to limit cpu and send it can run<br> :date: __2020-12-14 11:23:42__

 > I'd like to use this on my phone but it eats power faster than the wireless charger can charge it.
 The phone charges up to 80%, the app starts calculating, next thing I know despite the phone still being on the charger the battery has 70% in it and still falling.
 The app needs to check the charge level when it is running and avoid allowing the phone to be depleted if the phone is using more power than it is getting from the charger.<br> :date: __2020-12-13 17:38:48__